robertmsale/SIMDExtensions/README.md

 # SIMDExtensions

 This package extends Swift's `simd` data types making them easier to use.
+It also provides non-SIMD implementations where necessary and works with Linux and Windows platforms.

 ## Why?